-Morcellator Cancer Lawsuits – Current Morcellator Lawsuit Information
+Maine Morcellator Cancer Lawsuits – Current Morcellator Lawsuit Information for Residents of Maine

-Women who were diagnosed with cancer following ovarian surgery such as hysterectomy or myomectomy may have legal grounds to file a morcellator cancer lawsuit.
-This page explains the reasons for filing a morcellator cancer lawsuit and describes who is eligible to file a morcellator lawsuit for cancer.
+Women in Maine who were diagnosed with cancer following ovarian surgery such as hysterectomy or myomectomy may have legal grounds to file a Maine morcellator cancer lawsuit.
+This page explains the reasons for filing a morcellator cancer lawsuit in Maine and describes who is eligible to file a Maine morcellator lawsuit for cancer.

 Laparoscopic power morcellators have been used in gynecologic surgeries for nearly two decades since they were first approved as a Class II medical device in 1995.
 In the years since that time, numerous reports have surfaces through the FDA’s adverse event reporting system indicating the procedure has a tendency to spread and worsen existing cancer.
 In 2014, the FDA issued a safety communication advising surgeons to stop using morcellators for gynecologic surgeries.
 Noting that methods for detecting ovarian cancer pre-operatively are unreliable, federal regulators warned that the risk of using a morcellator outweighed its potential benefits.
 Far more women undergoing hysterectomy and myomectomy have unsuspected ovarian cancer than was previously believed.
 Using a morcellator on women who had existing cancer caused the disease to spread and advance alarmingly.